 Medical equipment leasing defined

 Leasing means you pay for the right to use equipment over a set period without actually owning it.
-Your practice (the lessee) makes regular payments to a leasing company (the lessor), and when the term ends, the equipment typically goes back to the lessor.
+This is formalized through a lease agreement, which is the contract between your practice (the lessee) and the leasing company (the lessor), outlining responsibilities for maintenance, payment flexibility, and risk reduction.
+Your practice makes regular payments to the lessor, and when the lease duration—the length of time specified in the lease agreement—ends, the equipment typically goes back to the lessor.
 Some leases include an option to purchase the equipment at that point, but ownership isn’t automatic.

 Medical equipment financing and purchasing defined

 Buying means you acquire full ownership of the equipment.
 You can pay cash upfront, or you can use an equipment loan to spread payments over time.
-Either way, once you’ve satisfied the payment obligation, the equipment belongs to your practice outright.
+Either way, once you’ve satisfied the payment obligation, the equipment belongs to your practice outright and becomes a valuable asset.
 Financing is just borrowing to purchase—the end result is still ownership.

 Key terms in equipment lease agreements